vectorgrp/XCPlite/README.md

 ## Configuration options:

-All settings and parameters for the XCP protocol handler are in xcp_cfg.h
+All settings and parameters for the XCP protocol and transport layer are located in xcp_cfg.h

-Basis compile options for the XCPlite demo are:
+Basis compile options for the XCPlite demos are:
 ```
-#define XCP_ENABLE_64       // Enable 64 bit platform support, otherwise assume 32 bit plattform
 #define XCP_ENABLE_A2L      // Enable A2L creator and A2L upload to host
 #define XCP_ENABLE_SO       // Enable measurement and calibration of shared objects
 #define XCP_ENABLE_PTP      // Enable PTP synchronized DAQ time stamps
+#define XCP_ENABLE_XLAPI    // Enable Vector XL-API V3 and buildin UDP for Windows (virtual port in NET1)
 ```

 ## Notes: